EXCLUSIVE-Wells Fargo CEO ruffles feathers with comments about diverse talent

 One of the Wells Fargo employees said there simply was no lack of talent: "I can get them 10 to 15 resumes today."

-(Reporting by Imani Moise, Jessica DiNapoli and Ross Kerber; Editing by Lauren Tara LaCapra, Paritosh Bansal and David Gregorio)
+(Reporting by Imani Moise, Jessica DiNapoli and Ross Kerber; Editing by Lauren Tara LaCapra, Paritosh Bansal, David Gregorio and Richard Chang)

 ((Imani.Moise@thomsonreuters.com; +13322191733;))